Rhythm Guitar Ideas for Jamming.

 Jamming with people is tons of fun: but it gets all the more fun the more you master techniques like the ones discussed above.

-It’s not only fun, it’s also really darn good for your musicianship.
+It’s not only fun, but it’s also really darn good for your musicianship.